ditabase/dit-cli/README.md

 ## Usage

     dit validate [filename]
 Validate a dit file.
-Returns either an error message, or 'dit is valid, no errors found'
+Returns either an error message, or 'dit is valid, no errors found'.

     dit query [filename] [query_string]
 Validate a dit file, and then return a value based on the query.
 A query should resemble a `@@` variable sequence found in dit code.

     '@@top_level_object' -> serialize the entire object
-    '@@top_level_object.some_value' -> serialize that value, whatever it is '@@print(top_level_object) -> Use the object's print function, if it has one.
+    '@@top_level_object.some_value' -> serialize that value, whatever it is '@@print(top_level_object)' -> Use the object's print function, if it has one.

 ## dit quickstart